zuhlke/engineering-posts/drafts/api-first-part-1.md

 ```

 The specification consists of the following elements:
-- **`openapi`**: Specifies the version of the OpenAPI specification being used.
+- **`openapi`**: Defines the version of the OpenAPI specification being used.
 - **`info`**: Version, name and a brief description of the API.
-- **`paths`**: Represents all available endpoints - in our case one to retrieve user details, including supported operations, parameters and possible responses.
+- **`paths`**: Exposes all available endpoints - in our case a `GET` endpoint to retrieve user details, including supported operations, parameters and possible responses.
-- **`components`**: Used to define reusable data models - in this case a `User` object.
+- **`components`**: Used to define reusable data models.
+Currently, we only have a `User` object.

 So far, so clear.

 Having our OpenAPI specification we can now generate the required code.
-To do so, we need to add the following to our `build.gradle.kts` file:
+To do so, we need to add the following plugin to our `build.gradle.kts` file:

 ```kotlin
 plugins {